guptasworld/TinyGalaxy/README.md

 Tiny Galaxy is an activity club for toddlers from age of 2 to 4 years.
-We are team of experienced facilitators who believe in the importance of giving developmentally appropriate practices, hands-on learning, arts exposure and social and cognitive skills for the youngest of people before starting formal schooling.
-We strive to provide special care for nurturing children's unique thinking and creativity.
+We are team of experienced facilitators who believe in the importance of giving developmentally appropriate practices, hands-on learning, arts exposure, social and cognitive skills for the youngest of people before starting formal schooling.
+We strive to provide special environment for nurturing children's thinking and creativity.

 **Important notice - We are currently not operational.**